-Total Number of Fatal Opioid Overdoses by Drug Name and Year of Death, 2007-2023 Data for 2023 is a Predicted Total for the Entire Year
+Total Number of Fatal Opioid Overdoses by Drug Name and Year of Death, 2007-2023

 1 Illicit and pharmaceutically produced fatal fentanyl overdoses are represented in this analysis.
 This includes all different types of fentanyl analogs (acetyl fentanyl, furanyl fentanyl, etc.)